47th Guards Tank Division: Postwar

 In late May 1945, the division with the 8th Guards Army became part of the newly created Group of Soviet Occupation Forces in Germany (renamed the Group of Soviet Forces in Germany (GSFG) in 1954).
 In late 1945, the 47th Guards Rifle Division was converted into the 19th Guards Mechanized Division.
 The latter included three mechanized regiments and two tank regiments: the 62nd, 63rd, and 64th Guards Mechanized Regiments, formed from the 137th, 140th, and 142nd Guards Rifle Regiments, and the 26th and 153rd Tank Regiments, the former 244th Separate Tank Regiment and 153rd Tank Brigade, respectively.
 It was subsequently transferred to the 3rd Shock Army (the 3rd Army from 1954) in 1947, joining the 79th Rifle Corps.
 The corps was renumbered as the 23rd in 1955 and disbanded a year later, leaving the division directly subordinated to the army headquarters.
 On 17 May 1957, the division was converted into the 26th Guards Tank Division.
 The 63rd and 64th Guards Mechanized Regiments were accordingly disbanded, while the 62nd Guards became the 245th Guards Motor Rifle Regiment.
 To replace the disbanded units, the 49th Guards Tank Regiment was transferred to the 26th Guards from the 12th Guards Tank Division.

 The division was renumbered as the 47th Guards to restore its World War II designation on 11 January 1965.
 The 49th Guards was subsequently renumbered as the 197th Guards in addition.
 As the Cold War ended, the GSFG was reduced in size and renamed the Western Group of Forces.
 Following the Dissolution of the Soviet Union at the end of 1991, the division became part of the Russian Ground Forces.
 In April 1993, the division began its withdrawal to Mulino, Nizhny Novgorod Oblast, in the Moscow Military District.

+In 1995 in the village of Shatoy during the First Chechen War, a checkpoint of the division's 245th Motorized Rifle Regiment was captured by Chechen fighters.

+Aleksey Pulikovsky, an officer of the Ground Forces, and the eldest son of General-Lieutenant Konstantin Pulikovsky, died while unblocking the checkpoint on 14 December 1995.

 The division was disbanded by merging it with the 31st Tank Division of the Moscow Military District into the 3rd Motor Rifle Division at Nizhny Novgorod in 1997.